jaguirr3/jaguirr3/README.md

 * 🌍  I'm based in Denver, CO
 * ✉️  You can contact me at [jonathan.aguirr3@gmail.com](mailto:jonathan.aguirr3@gmail.com)
-* 🧠  I'm learning SQL Database
+* 🧠  I'm learning SQL Database, Information Systems, and React
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I am into cold plunges, kickboxing, strength training, and skiing.
 Very Active!